WebSpellChecker/wproofreader-docker/README.md

 ## Run WProofreader with Docker Compose

-This basic configuration runs WProofreader Server without Admin-panel.
+This basic configuration runs WProofreader Server without a database or Admin-panel.
 Instead of using a lengthy `docker run` command, keep the configuration in a `docker-compose.yml` file and run `docker compose up` from the same directory.
 For more information, see the [Docker Compose documentation](https://docs.docker.com/compose/).

 Sample `docker-compose.yml` content: